 Students will receive weekly homework related to content studied that week.
 Students will also be assessed on their comprehension throughout each module and will receive a grade at the end of each module.

-After studying GCSE Art/3D/Photography you can go on to study A‐Level Art, Graphic Design, Textiles, Photography and B-TEC based art courses.
-It will help access a huge number of potential opportunities in the Art world including; Architecture, Graphics, Web Design, Jewellery, Ceramics, 3D design, Film & Photography, Fashion, advertising, game design and Animation.
+After studying GCSE Art/Photography students can go on to study A‐Level Art, Graphic Design, Textiles, Photography, B-TEC based art courses and any other art related course.
+It will help access a huge number of potential opportunities in the Art world including architecture, graphics, web design, jewellery, ceramics, 3D design, film & photography, fashion, advertising, game design, animation and many more.

 It provides a number of skills that employers are looking for in an employee – independence, teamwork, communication, problem solving, research skills and creativity.
-It can be a key influence in the following career paths: Teaching, Hairdressing, Gardening, Childcare and Beauty.
+It can be a key influence in the following career paths: Teaching, Hairdressing, Landscape design, Childcare, Beauty, Interior design and Architecture.